risjain/mail2task/README.md

 -----------------
 Espanso is such an excellent tool, with so many great features.
 Using two of its very useful features - Clipboard extension, and Passive mode (https://espanso.org/docs/).

 1. (Type and) Cut the Description to be converted into the task.
 Espanso can wrap the clipboard data into a predefined format - :todoparse/$|$,+2d,2,{{clipboard}}/.
-Upon cutting the description - pressing `:todo' will invoke the said format before JSON.
+Upon cutting the description - pressing `:todo` will invoke the said format before JSON.

     - trigger: ":todo"
       replace: ":todoparse/$|$,+2d,2,{{clipboard}}/"